This article traces through Cesium’s Scene.render to explain how Cesium 1.9 renders a frame using its WebGL renderer. Put a breakpoint in

 Scene.render has a few post-processing effects hardcoded such as sun bloom, FXAA, and even compositing for OIT.
 We plan to create a generic post-processing framework that takes textures as input, runs them through one or more post-processing stages which are basically fragment shaders running on a viewport-aligned quad, and then output one or more textures.
 This will replace much of the hardcoded Sun bloom, for example, with data that drives the post-processing framework, and open up many new effects such as depth of field, SSAO, glow, motion blur, and so on.
-See these notes and the postprocess-hook branch.
+See these notes.

 Cesium does old-school GPGPU for GPU-accelerated imagery reprojection where it renders an off-screen viewport-aligned quad to push the reprojection to the shader.
 This could be done with the post-processing framework during a compute pass at the start of a frame.
 See #751.

 A potential future Cesium rendering pipeline (new stages in bold).